 - Flushable liners — add $420 if you use flushable liners.
 We recommend using flushable liners with the cloth to make your life simpler.
 We think it is worth it.
 The benefit of using a flushable liner is that most of the poo is trapped on the liner which you just drop in the toilet.
 Flushing the poo is way better for the environment and a huge simplification for your laundry chores.
 So, what's the cost?
 About $0.07 per diaper change, or $420 over the expected 6,000 diaper changes.
 Our favorite is the OsoCozy Flushable Diaper Liners which cost about $8 for a roll of 100.
 While a significant cost, we totally think it is worth it!
 We're talking about an average of $9-10/month over 3+ years of diaper changes to make poo management way simpler.

-- Diaper pail — save about $125 by going cloth.
+- Diaper pail — save over $100 by going cloth.
 We recommend the convenience of a diaper pail for cloth or disposable.
 With disposable, however, the costs are often higher with pails that utilize proprietary disposable liners.
-We estimated the lifetime cost of the Editors' Choice Diaper Genie Essentials at $225, which is mostly the cost of the disposable liners.
+We estimated the lifetime cost of the Editors' Choice Munchkin Step at over $200, which is mostly the cost of the disposable liners.
 In comparison, you will throw your cloth pail liner bag in the wash with the diapers.
 The total cost of a quality pail with two washable cloth pail liners will be about $100 or less.

 - Cloth Laundry Soap — add about $300 for cloth-specific laundry detergent.
 Your mileage will vary here depending on your type of washing machine and your tap water hardness.
 The general range for a quality detergent like Rockin Green is $200-400 over the lifetime of your baby's diapering years.
 The cost is about $17 per package which will wash 45-90 loads.
 If you have a High-Efficiency washer and/or soft water, you will use less detergent, and thus may cut your cost in half to about $100 to $200.